 One theory is that Mary and Jesus married at the last supper, and Mary gave birth to Sarah, their daughter.
 She registered the family bloodline as Merovingian with the Holy Roman Catholic Church in Rome.
 She became an Ascended Master like Jesus, and Mary was the reincarnation of the Goddess Isis.

-ORTHODOX PEOPLE CLAIM TO KNOW WHO SHE IS AND HOW TO PORTRAY HER.
+WHO SHE IS AND HOW TO PORTRAY HER

 For my part, complete explanations are thin.
 I paint and pray and ask for guidance.
-Even with a few details painting her image allows for interesting thoughts, images, and conclusions to arise.
-I conclude she was named, she came from the city of Magdala, that alone made her very important.
+Even with such few details, painting her image allows for interesting thoughts, images, and conclusions to arise.
+The bible titled and named her, she came from the city of Magdala, that alone made her very important.
 She is a women who loves and gives to the world her words without fear.
 Whether she was married to Jesus does not change the message of Christ.
-I choose to follow his teachings as she did, as his disciple, apostle, and friend.
+Did she become a desert mystic or end up in France, who knows?
+I choose to follow His teachings as she did, as his disciple, apostle, and friend.